Presidential Launch Series: Warren & Sanders

 Sara: The other thing that’s interesting about this creative, too.
 In contrast to the creative used in 2016, this creative feels more like he’s an established candidate.
 I don’t want to say establishment candidate, but it definitely feels almost more slick, professional.

 Amy: His logo doesn’t have to be on there anymore!

 Sara: Yeah!
 There’s an evolution in it that feels like growth.

-Evelyn: This is like a reelection campaign.
-Like, “I’ve been President…” So on the donate ads, I love that he’s putting in the raw ActBlue Express Donate links into the post text.
-I think that was very savvy.
+Evelyn: On the donate ads, I love that he’s putting in the raw ActBlue Express Donate links into the post text.
+You don’t see that too often.

 Sara: With Bernie, I don’t think he needs to talk about anything specific.
 With these launches, there’s a very clear message.
 But with his base, the people he’s trying to reach with those donate ads, he doesn’t need to talk about what he stands for.
 People know.